 Injury Attorneys | Restoring LivesTM

-There are special medical malpractice rules in medical mistakes in an emergency room (ER).
-ER doctors aren’t immune to malpractice lawsuits, but their cases have differential treatment in court.
+There are special medical malpractice rules for medical mistakes that occur in an emergency room (ER).
+However, even though ER doctors aren’t immune to malpractice lawsuits, their cases have differential treatment in court.

 Emergency room doctors and nurses have a bit more leeway than non-ER doctors and nurses.
-Despite this, the medical malpractice laws remain the same: plaintiffs must be able to prove the existence of a doctor-patient relationship, that negligence took place during the course of their care, and that the patient suffered harm as a result of the negligence.
+Despite this, the medical malpractice laws remain the same: Plaintiffs must be able to prove the existence of a doctor-patient relationship, that negligence took place during the course of their care, and that they suffered harm as a result of the negligence.
 Because of the rushed nature of emergency room medical care, the negligence must be severe—like a major misdiagnosis, a very incompetent doctor, or an extreme surgical error.
-In a courtroom, this will likely involve an expert medical witness.
+A courtroom will likely involve an expert medical witness.

 Good Samaritan laws protect medical professionals from being sued if they offer assistance at an emergency (within reason).
 A doctor cannot be judged by medical malpractice rules for intervening in an emergency situation outside of a medical facility.
 In cases where the injured party has a doctor-patient relationship with the Good Samaritan doctor, however, the legal standard for medical malpractice remains in effect.

 Hospitals are generally responsible for a medical staff person’s medical malpractice in the emergency room (as long as it’s within the scope of the physicians’ responsibilities).

 Any hospitals that receive Medicare funding must follow the rules in the Emergency Medical Treatment and Active Labor Act, which means that even if the patient cannot pay, the ER can’t refuse treatment.
 The ER must provide a medical screening and stabilize the person’s condition.
 This act applies even in cases where patients are transferred to another ER or if the patient could have paid for medical services.